 Our choir offers children the opportunity to be part of the centuries-old tradition of English church music that is envied the world over.
 Our choristers receive a thorough training in music, with free singing and music theory tuition.

-Choristers gain experience singing alongside our adults both on ‘home turf’ at St Michael’s and on regular visits to cathedrals.
-They sing music from around the world, covering over a thousand years from early chants to contemporary music by living composers!
+Choristers gain experience singing alongside our adults both on ‘home turf’ at St Michael’s and on occasional visits to cathedrals and concerts.
+They sing music from around the world, covering over a thousand years from early chants to contemporary music by living composers.

 Most importantly, choristers develop the key life skills of: